 Allergies, sensitivities, and picky eaters are all good reasons to customize your dog's homemade treats to better suit his needs.
 Substitute grain-free carbs, replace chicken with beef or fish, or sneak some supplements, like kelp or goat's milk, into the treats to make them even healthier.

 Want even more fun dog treat recipes?
-Click the link below for all of our favorite tasty homemade dog treats, food, and meal topper recipes to spruce up your dog's meals routine.
+Click the link below for all of our favorite tasty homemade dog treats, food, and meal topper recipes to spruce up your dog's meal routine.